micahrowell/Micahs_Calculator/README.md

 A little Android app where I use the Shunting Yard Algorithm along with Reverse Polish Notation to calculate all the things.

 Known bugs:
-- Freezing when higher precedence operators come later in the evaluation.
 - Freezing when using non-integers in calculation.
 - Not evaluating multiple digits, will only consider digit farthest right.
 Ex: 10 + 1 will result in 1, app only considers the   0 in 10.